ibm-cloud-docs/vpc/file_storage_API_migration_mount_targets.md

 ```
 {: pre}

-This request updates a file share mount target, specifying API version `2023-05-30` or later.
+This request updates a file share mount target, specifying an API version `2023-05-30` or later.
 The path of the API includes `/mount_targets`.

 ```sh
 curl -X PATCH \